qwertie/learn-react/docs/tutorial-1.md

 ### CSS Flavors ###

-In this article we'll use plain CSS, but if you're going to have a compile step anyway, you might want to try SCSS, an "improved" derivative of CSS with extra features.
+In this series we'll use plain CSS, but if you're going to have a compile step anyway, you might want to try SCSS, an "improved" derivative of CSS with extra features.
 Or you could use SASS, which is conceptually identical to SCSS but has a more concise syntax.
 Either way you'll need the [Sass preprocessor](https://sass-lang.com/).
 And as always in the JavaScript World, there are [a bunch of alternatives](https://stateofjs.com/2017/css/results/), notably [LESS](http://lesscss.org/).

 ### Unit testing ###